What is Bono's Net Worth?

 The company, which was founded in 2004, has an all-star line-up of co-founders.
 Marc Bodnick, Roger McNamee (both of Silverlake Partners), Fred Anderson (formerly of Apple) and John Riccitello (Electronic Arts) co-founded Elevation Partners along with Bono.
 Those are some heavy hitters.

 After raising money, Elevation Partners invested in a number of different companies, including Forbes, Palm and Yelp.
 Some of the investments were terrible (Forbes plummeted in value after Elevation Partners invested hundreds of millions of dollars in the company), some of the investments were essentially break-even (Elevation Partners earned 1.5% on their investment in Palm), while others have been successful (Yelp, Facebook).
-Elevation Partners reportedly invested roughly $100 million in Yelp - this stake is now worth roughly $290 million.
-In addition, Elevation Partners also made three separate investments in Facebook and now owns 1.5% of the company - this stake is valued at approximately $600 million.
+Elevation Partners reportedly invested roughly $100 million in Yelp - this stake is up substantially in value.
+In addition, Elevation Partners also made three separate investments in Facebook and now owns 1.5% of the company - this stake is valued at approximately $3 billion.

 Now, in the days following Facebook's initial public offering, many media outlets were reporting that Bono was going to be a billionaire thanks to Facebook.
 Many media outlets were reporting that Bono owned 1.5% of Facebook - in reality, Elevation Partners owns 1.5% of Facebook.
 Bono is a co-founder and partner of Elevation Partners, but there are also other partners and investors - Bono doesn't own anything close to 100% of Elevation Partners or its investments.